 Concourses A and B are located in the building nearest the main terminal.
 They are used for international travel and domestic flights not operated by United Airlines, which has full use of concourses C and D in the second building.

-Orlando International Airport (MCO) is the third largest in North America, spanning 53.83km², which includes four runways and a main terminal building with four airside concourses.
+Orlando International Airport (MCO) is the third largest airport in North America, spanning 53.83km² (20.8 square miles), which includes four runways and one helipad.

 MCO was first opened as McCoy US Air Force Base in 1942 for military operations.
 It was designated as an international airport for civil use in 1976 and named a large hub airport three years later, having handled five million passengers in 1978.
-The airport served more than 44 million passengers in 2017.
+The airport served more than 57 million passengers in 2023, with 405,925 aircraft movements.

 The site features a main landside building with two terminals A and B. Terminal A is the northern side of the building and leads to Airside 1 and Airside 2, while the southern Terminal B links to airsides 3 and 4.

-In order to handle growing passenger traffic, MCO is carrying out work across the existing facility, as well as expanding with a South Terminal Complex (STC) that features Terminal C and a connection to an intermodal transport hub to link the airport with the Florida High-Speed Rail Line.
+In order to handle growing passenger traffic, MCO expanded to a South Terminal Complex (STC) that features Terminal C and a connection to an intermodal transport hub to link the airport with the Florida High-Speed Rail Line.

-Covering 69.63km² between the cities of Dallas and Fort Worth in Texas, US, Dallas / Fort Worth International Airport (DFW) has five terminal buildings with 165 gates in total.
-The airport is the 12th busiest in the world, serving 67 million passengers in 2017.
+Covering 69.63km² (26.9 square miles) between the cities of Dallas and Fort Worth in Texas, Dallas Fort Worth International Airport (DFW) has five terminal buildings with 174 gates in total.
+The airport is the 3rd busiest in the world, serving over 80 million passengers in 2023.

-There are five terminals named A-E at the airport, which are linked with the 7.74km-long Skylink automated people mover system.
-Skylink runs through DFW’s Express South car park to accommodate the future Terminal F that has been discussed between airlines and the airport owners.
+The five terminals, named A-E, are linked with the 7.74km (4.8-mile) Skylink automated people mover system.
+Skylink runs through DFW’s Express South car park to accommodate the future Terminal F due to open in 2025.

-The Terminal Renewal and Improvement Programme (TRIP) is being carried across DFW to restructure and modernise facilities in order to make the airport suitable for passenger requirements over the next 50 years.
-Work will be carried out at security and concession areas, as well as ticketing.
+The Terminal Renewal and Improvement Programme (TRIP) was carried out across DFW to restructure and modernise facilities and make the airport suitable for passenger requirements over the next 50 years.
+Work on the project was completed in 2018.

-Denver International Airport (DIA) is the largest airport in the US, spanning 135.69km².
-Despite its size, it handled 61.4 million passengers, making it the fifth busiest in the continent.
+Denver International Airport (DIA) is the largest airport in the US and North America, spanning 135.69km² (52.4 square miles).
+Despite its size, it handled 77.8 million passengers in 2023, making it the 3rd busiest airport in the US and the 6th busiest in the world.

-The 139,000m² Jeppesen Terminal provides landside facilities at the airport.
+The 139,000m² (34.34-acre) Jeppesen Terminal provides landside facilities at the airport.
 It is separated into East and West terminals and has three passenger levels.
 Concourse A is accessible using a footbridge, whereas concourses B and C can only be accessed through the automated guideway train system.
-Construction on a modernisation project at the terminal started in July 2018 and includes new check-in counters, screening areas and commercial spaces that are due to be operational by late-2021.
+Construction on a modernisation project at the terminal was completed in 2021 and included new check-in counters, screening areas, and commercial spaces.